 Internal Vs External Validity in Research

 Validity gets split up into two categories internal and external validity at the time of testing the relationship between cause and effect.
-Students studying masters or undergraduate courses have confusion between internal and external validity.
+Students studying master’s or undergraduate courses have confusion between internal vs external validity.
 Our professional is explaining the difference between internal and external validity.

 Difference between internal and external validity

 Internal validity is a level up to which causal relationships between variables are trustworthy.
-On the other hand, External validity is a degree up to which research outcome applies to other situations.
+On the other hand, external validity is the degree up to which the research outcome applies to other situations.

-Another difference between the two is that internal validity emphasizes the relationship between different variables of the study.
+Another difference between the internal vs external validity is that internal validity emphasizes the relationship between different variables of the study.
 However, external validity focuses on the universality of the research outcomes.

 - Note: It is the experimental design that helps in determining both the internal and external validity of the research.
 It is very much important for you to consider measurement validity.
 These tactics will help you in making sure the validity of tools or methods which you have used for performing research.